definite-d/PSG-Loc8/README.md

 # PSG-Loc8
-A PySimpleGUI extension module that gets the ideal locations for your windows to be,
+A PySimpleGUI extension module that gets the ideal locations for your windows to be.